TeamJedi/TeamJedi.github.io/_includes/Plan.md

 # Plan

-The goal of this is to generate an OpenSource equivalent to something like the [BearTooth(http://beartooth.com)
+The goal of this is to generate an OpenSource equivalent to something like the [BearTooth(http://beartooth.com), or the [Gotenna](http://www.gotenna.com/).

 ## OSI Layers

 Layer 1/2

     SDR
+      - Hardware
+        - Full Duplex
+          - BladeRF
+          - LimeSDR
+        - Half Duplex
+          - YARD Stick One
+            - TI CC1111 - 300-348 MHz, 391-464 MHz and 782-928 MHz, in modulations: ASK, OOK, GFSK, 2-FSK, 4-FSK and MSK.

       - CDMA Data:
         - Wifi: https://github.com/bastibl/gr-ieee802-11
         - FHSS/DSSS: https://github.com/DaulPavid/gr-spread